code-desc/CoDesc/README.md

  ```

 # Code Summarization
-We used the original implementation of Code Summarization.
-[NeuralCodeSum](https://github.com/wasiahmad/NeuralCodeSum.git)
+We used the original implementation of Code Summarization of [NeuralCodeSum](https://github.com/wasiahmad/NeuralCodeSum.git).
+Please refer to [this guide](https://github.com/code-desc/CoDesc/blob/master/CodeSummarization/data/README.md) for instructions on how to train the code summarization network.

 # Licenses